 Established by City Ordinance, LES may borrow up to \$150 million under a commercial paper note program.
-At December 31, 2012 and 2011, LES had \$88.5 million and \$128.5 million of tax-exempt commercial paper notes outstanding respectively.
+At December 31, 2013 and 2012, LES had \$64.5 million and \$88.5 million of tax-exempt commercial paper notes outstanding, respectively.
 The notes mature at various dates, but not more than 270 days after the date of issuance.
-The weighted average interest rate for the year ended December 31, 2012 and 2011 was 0.16% and 0.19%, respectively.
+The weighted average interest rate for the year ended December 31, 2013 and 2012 was 0.14% and 0.16%, respectively.
 The outstanding commercial paper notes are secured by a revolving credit agreement that provides for borrowings up to \$150 million.
-The credit facility is provided by Bank of Tokyo-Mitsubishi.
-This new facility was effective August 1, 2012 at the expiration of the prior facility.
+The credit facility is provided by Bank of Tokyo-Mitsubishi and was effective August 1, 2012 at the expiration of the prior facility.
 LES pays a commitment fee for the credit agreement.
 Under the terms of the agreement, LES can either settle or refinance the commercial paper upon maturity.

-LES uses commercial paper notes as part of their long term financing strategy.
+LES uses commercial paper notes as part of its long term financing strategy.
 As such, commercial paper is typically renewed as it matures.
 The table below illustrates the change in net position of commercial paper.
-The weighted average length of maturity of commercial paper for 2012 and 2011 was 51 and 48 days, respectively.
+The weighted average length of maturity of commercial paper for 2013 and 2012 was 43 and 51 days, respectively.